isb-cgc/readthedocs/docs/source/sections/data/GDC_top.rst

-centers (*eg* the TCGA-DCC and CGHub), is available in the `Legacy Archive <https://portal.gdc.cancer.gov/legacy-archive/search/f>`_, while a `"harmonized" <https://gdc.cancer.gov/about-data/gdc-data-harmonization>`_ data set (re-aligned to GRCh38/hg38 and re-processed by the GDC) is available at the main `Data Portal <https://portal.gdc.cancer.gov/>`_.
-(We will generally refer to the harmonized/default archive available from the main GDC Data Portal as the "current" archive.)
+centers (*eg* the TCGA-DCC and CGHub), is available in the `Legacy Archive <https://portal.gdc.cancer.gov/legacy-archive/search/f>`_, while a `"harmonized" <https://gdc.cancer.gov/about-data/gdc-data-harmonization>`_ data set (re-aligned to GRCh38/hg38 and re-processed by the NCI-GDC) is available at the main `Data Portal <https://portal.gdc.cancer.gov/>`_.
+(We will generally refer to the harmonized/default archive available from the main NCI-GDC Data Portal as the "current" archive.)

-The ISB-CGC is hosting much of this data (both "legacy" and "harmonized" in Google Cloud Storage (GCS), meaning that you may *not* need to download any data from the GDC if you're planning on running your analyses on the Google Cloud Platform.
+The ISB-CGC is hosting much of this data (both "legacy" and "harmonized" in Google Cloud Storage (GCS), meaning that you may *not* need to download any data from the NCI-GDC if you're planning on running your analyses on the Google Cloud Platform.
 These tables can be previewed and queried conveniently and interactively from the `BigQuery web UI <https://bigquery.cloud.google.com>`_ or from scripting languages such as **R** and **Python**, or from the command-line using the `cloud SDK <https://cloud.google.com/sdk/>`_ utility **bq**.

-In order to help users determine which data at the GDC is available on the ISB-CGC platform, we have created a set of metadata tables in BigQuery (based on `GDC Data Release 5.0 <https://docs.gdc.cancer.gov/Data/Release_Notes/Data_Release_Notes/>`_) in the `isb-cgc:GDC_metadata <https://bigquery.cloud.google.com/dataset/isb-cgc:GDC_metadata>`_ dataset:
+In order to help users determine which data at the NCI-GDC is available on the ISB-CGC platform, we have created a set of metadata tables in BigQuery (based on `GDC Data Release 5.0 <https://docs.gdc.cancer.gov/Data/Release_Notes/Data_Release_Notes/>`_) in the `isb-cgc:GDC_metadata <https://bigquery.cloud.google.com/dataset/isb-cgc:GDC_metadata>`_ dataset: